agardnerIT/thekindkeptn/full-tour.md

 # End-to-End Delivery

-If you have just installed the kind keptn, head here first to understand the out-of-the-box demo.
+If you have just installed the kind keptn, [go here](first-steps.md) first to understand the out-of-the-box demo.

 The following tutorial was heavily influenced this [excellent JES PoC tutorial](https://github.com/christian-kreuzberger-dtx/keptn-job-executor-delivery-poc) by @christian-kreuzberger-dtx.
 Thanks Christian for doing the hard work!